|Lectures:||Tu, Th 12:30 - 2 pm in EPC 209|

 Homework: The homework includes four programming assignments and several written problem sets.
 The due dates are listed below.
 Programs and reports must be submitted electronically.
 Guidelines for submission are provided with each assignment.
 Written homework must be handed in at the beginning of class.
 Late solutions will be levied a late penalty of 20% per day (up to three days).
 After three days, no credit will be given.

-Project: This year, three students are enrolled in CS 640.
+Project: This year, four students are enrolled in CS 640.
 A project is only required for students enrolled in CS640.
 The project will built on your programming and written assignments.
 I will discuss your project's scope, design, and presentation with you in my office hours and provide guidance while you work on it in the later part of the semester.
 Read the project guidelines and project instructions carefully.
 You will present the project in class at the end of the term.
-With some additional work, you may be able to use your project to fulfill the MA project requirement in the CS BA/MA and CS MA programs.

 Colloquia: Students enrolled in CS440 and CS 640 are encouraged